 Cover by bootsnblossoms

-He tightened his clutch around his briefcase, resisting the ridiculous urge to hold it to his chest.
+He tightened his clutch around the briefcase, resisting the ridiculous urge to hold it to his chest.
 Ten minutes ago, he took a jaunt around Trafalgar Square and he knew the CCTVs had caught sight of him.
 He pulled his coat tighter around himself, turning up his collar against the rain.
 His hair was plastered flat against his forehead by the time the black luxury sedan with tinted windows pulled up to the curb.

 The door fell open to reveal Anthea sitting in the far seat with her eyes glued to her Blackberry.
 Sherlock slid into the car.
 She scrunched her nose in disgust as he dripped all over the leather interior.
 They spent the rest of ride shrouded in silence until they reached what Sherlock recognized as one of Mycroft's many private offices.
 His brother's office encompassed the entire top floor of the five-story building.